-- (a) Quarterly (or more frequent) monitoring the respective Service or Staff Office's compliance with reporting of contractor performance evaluations and integrity information as required by FAR subpart 42.15 and this subpart. - (b) Promptly resolving any noncompliance identified through the monitoring process. - (c) Using tools (e.g., CPARS metric and SAM.gov tools) to measure the quality and timely reporting of contractor performance and integrity information. - (d) Providing system access to CPARS Focal Points, managers, and other authorized users as necessary, and ensuring access is timely removed or updated when appropriate. - (e) Assigning and reassigning contracts/orders to CPARS Focal Points as needed. - (f) Facilitating interagency contract transfers in coordination with the GSA CPARS Department Point of Contact and the CPARS Help Desk. - (g) Providing, as needed, support to CPARS Focal Points.
+(a) Quarterly (or more frequent) monitoring the respective Service or Staff Office's compliance with reporting of contractor performance evaluations and integrity information as required by FAR subpart 42.15 and this subpart.

+(b) Promptly resolving any noncompliance identified through the monitoring process.

+(c) Using tools (e.g., CPARS metric and SAM.gov tools) to measure the quality and timely reporting of contractor performance and integrity information.

+(d) Providing system access to CPARS Focal Points, managers, and other authorized users as necessary, and ensuring access is timely removed or updated when appropriate.

+(e) Assigning and reassigning contracts/orders to CPARS Focal Points as needed.

+(f) Facilitating interagency contract transfers in coordination with the GSA CPARS Department Point of Contact and the CPARS Help Desk.

+(g) Providing, as needed, support to CPARS Focal Points.

-- (h) Consolidating CPARS Focal Point feedback and coordinating system improvement suggestions with the GSA Department CPARS Point of Contact. - (i) Coordinating with the GSA Department CPARS Point of Contact to remove contracts from CPARS, as needed. - (j) Ensuring contracts not required to be reported in CPARS are tracked and managed.
+(i) Coordinating with the GSA Department CPARS Point of Contact to remove contracts from CPARS, as needed.

+(i) Ensuring contracts not required to be reported in CPARS are tracked and managed.